rubensantoniorosa2704/log-service/README.md

-# LoggingSSE
+# log-service

 A high-performance logging microservice built with Go that provides real-time log streaming via Server-Sent Events (SSE).
 Designed following Domain-Driven Design (DDD) principles with clean architecture patterns.

 ## Technical Overview

-**LoggingSSE** is a centralized logging service that enables applications to send structured log entries and receive real-time updates through SSE connections.
+**log-service** is a centralized logging service that enables applications to send structured log entries and receive real-time updates through SSE connections.
 The service implements DDD patterns with a clean separation of concerns across domain, application, and infrastructure layers.

 ### Core Technologies